Depending on the reasons, when people find out someone is semi-retired, that person can be met equally with envy or pity.

 Work keeps you in the mainstream.

-When planning semi-retirement, you won’t start stressing over the next 25 years once you hit 40.
+When planning for retirement, you won’t start stressing over the next 25 years once you hit 40.
 Instead, you will simply be thinking about the rest of your life, which could extend another 40 years or more.

 This advantage actually turns semi-retirement into a new type of lifestyle.
 Your monthly retirement check may not be as high as it would if you wait to “age-out” but consider this.